-Laura Fisher and Jemima Drayton are the Deputies (DDSL) and the people to whom reports should be made in the absence of the DSL.
+Laura Fisher is the Deputy (DDSL) and the person to whom reports should be made in the absence of the DSL.
 This ensures there is the required cover for the role at all times.

 The DSL and DDSL's contact details can be found on the Key Contacts page at the start of this policy.